#Introduction

 The JVM provides a defined set of instructions, just like any real computer, which can be used by a program and are translated to machine specific instructions by the JVM itself later on.

-As described in the JVM Spec, the Java Virtual Machine doesnā€™t know anything about the programming language Java.
-Basically, JVM defines the class file in binary format containing the machine code instructions, or we can say bytecodes which are needed to be executed on the machine.
+file in binary format containing the machine code instructions, or we can say bytecodes which are needed to be executed on the machine.
 The very interesting point to note here is that:

-1. JVM, isn’t only dedicated to Java.
+- JVM, isn’t only dedicated to Java.

-2. makes us free to choose a technology of our likings as long as we provided proper class files that are complaint to the very strict constraints.
+- makes us free to choose a technology of our likings as long as we provided proper class files that are complaint to the very strict constraints.

-3. any Java bytecode can interoperate with other Java bytecode on the JVM.
+- any Java bytecode can interoperate with other Java bytecode on the JVM.

 #Creating Class Files

 Compiler, is our friend in need, because the process of creating class files from human-readable source code is what a compiler does.
-One example is Oracleā€™s Java Compiler shipped with the JDK (javac) that is capable of compiling .javafiles to .class files.
+One example is Oracle’s Java Compiler shipped with the JDK (javac

-In Addition to Java, Kotlin has emerged as one of the many other JVM languagesĀ in the last few years, to provide an alternative abstraction for us developers to create programs for the JVM.
+In Addition to Java, Kotlin has emerged as one of the many other JVM languages in the last few years, to provide an alternative abstraction for us developers to create programs for the JVM.

 #Kotlin Bytecode Generation